Delete a DreamHost WordPress install

 A subdirectory

-If WordPress is located in a subdirectory, a forward slash appears followed by the subdirectory name:
+If WordPress is located in a subdirectory, your website name is displayed followed by a forward slash and the subdirectory name:

 Deleting a subdirectory install will only delete the files within that specific subdirectory.
 For example, if your site was example.com/blog, only files within that /blog subdirectory are deleted, however, the empty /blog subdirectory will remain.
 No files are deleted above this directory, so anything within the /example.com directory remains untouched.